Florida's DUI Procedures are similar across the state, but differ slightly from county to county.

 If your lawyer believes that your rights might have been violated, the case may be set for a Suppression Hearing.
 At this hearing, evidence may be taken as to why the police stopped you, or whether the testing procedures were proper.

 If no acceptable plea bargain is offered, the case will be set for trial.
-Normally in the week before trial, a Docket Sounding will be held.
+Normally in the week or two (or three) before trial, a Docket Sounding will be held.
 This is another scheduling hearing, and with most judges it is mandatory that you attend.
 With many judges, the docket sounding is your last chance to enter an agreed plea, where the sentence is explicitly agreed in advance.

 If you go to trial on your DUI case, it will ordinarily be a Jury Trial.
 In a jury trial, six citizens decide whether the state has proved you guilty beyond a reasonable doubt.
 A jury trial is an extremely complex process, which requires a tremendous amount of planning and preparation.
 But it is worth it, since a DUI conviction will have consequences for the rest of your life.